frainho/wi-cli/README.md

 # Wi-cli

-A cli to help you find what you're looking for
+A cli tool to help you find what you're looking for

 ## Features

 - [x] Create a config file
 - [x] Add a local file source